solidi/writing/66-a-love-letter-to-my-youtube-subscriptions.md

 Jürgen Henn has been running the camera surveillance on this bridge for a decade.
 He has a library of at least 150 truck and RV *rip-roaring* incidents that will make you cringe and then laugh at their stupidity.
 I mean, there is a sign flashing "*OVERHEIGHT!*"

 Even after the locality raised the bridge another eight inches in 2019, videos roll in, albeit less lately!
 Please wait for it before the roof pops open.
 Boom!
 Ah, there it is.
-11foot8plus8 has a quarter million subscribers as of 2023.
+11foot8plus8 has a half million subscribers.

 ### Mr. Heang Update